MSE Program Prerequisites

 - What do you want to do after you graduate, and how do you see the MSE degree from JHU as assisting in that goal?

 - IELTS or TOEFL for international applicants.
 Please note: while the Robotics program accepts both the TOEFL and the IELTS tests, we strongly prefer the IELTS.
+For applications submitted in Fall 2020, we understand that there are limited testing sites available in much of the world.
+For more information on testing, other options, and additional information about the language requirement, please visit the Admissions website

 - Three letters of reference